narcissawright/melancholy/README.md

 - Melancholy should have a dress or medium length skirt.
 Might keep same boots (I like this design).
 Unsure about other aspects of the outfit.
 Leggings/Tights probably good for both.
 - Melanie will have plum colored hair, Melancholy a blue color.
 The eye color should be different, too.
 - Melancholy's heartbeat should be slower (seen in the UI).

+## Current Limitations

+#### Clean line shader

+I wanted to make clean outlines (and inner lines) using combined depth+normals of the entire scene. right now getting this in a shader requires you to do a really complicated 2nd pass where everything renders only their normals first, I guess. it's annoying and bad. so hopefully Vulkan in Godot 4 will allow this kind of stuff.
+BUT, actually GDQuest released an interesting technique in the "Shader secrets" project.
+It also uses a 2nd pass shader but the lines came out cleaner than I imagined without having the normal data.
+So it might still be doable now, but it's not a priority.

+#### Inverse Kinematics

+IK can be achieved though animations that are exported, but having dynamic IK in-game (for sloped ground, etc), is not plausible with the current state of SkeletonIK.
+I will avoid this until SkeletonIK in Godot is much improved.

+#### Modeling, Animations, and Importing

+I feel like I need to write down some of the things I've learned after trying to get my 3D character working in Godot.

+- You can make complex rigs with control bones, etc for animation in Blender.
+The animations will still come through, although the constraints and controls will not.
+Any kind of constraint or control (such as giving the eyes a look target, or the head a look target), needs to be created entirely in Godot (once you have confirmed that the head or eyes are cleanly capable of rotation in blender)

+- Preserve Volume in the Armature modifier does not exist in Godot; therefore all deformations will ignore this option.
+This means making clean deformations is more difficult, but you can still get 1:1 deformations afaik as long as you do not enable this.

+- Inherit Rotation, under an individual bone setting, must remain on.
+Disabling this will be ignored in Godot, and the animations will be incorrect.
+I don't believe that "Bake animation" will help with these issues either.
+Unfortunately, forcing inherited rotation makes certain aspects of animation more difficult, like keeping a foot flat on the ground as the shin moves and rotates.

+- GLTF works for now.
+I haven't explored other new options (such as the somewhat recent FBX support).

+- Writing an import script for complex models is helpful, as you can set all the needed materials, set up lighting etc. the moment the import occurs.

+- Currently, my animations import but the keyframes don't seem identical, and are set at a fixed interval (every tenth of a second).
+I don't know how to avoid this, perhaps making the animation a lot slower or spacing out the keyframes more in blender, then playing the animation faster in Godot.
+Currently this hasn't really resulted in a loss of animation quality though so far, so maybe this is a non-issue.

+- Vertex Colors in shader.
+These come through already in SRGB form afaik, so when you read COLOR in a shader, something like 0.5 red in blender will turn into ~0.23 or something.
+This is very awkward for "Occlusion painting" as seen in the GGXrd graphical presentation, but it can certainly be worked around.